data-science-made-easy/pen-printer/README.md

 - load constants
   - update the constants where needed
-  - e.g., the servos are now on channels (s0, first arm) 13, (s1, second arm) 14 and (s2, head with pen) 15; please update these values if you put the servos on different channels on the pca controller
+  - *e.g.*, the servos are now on channels (s0, first arm) 13, (s1, second arm) 14 and (s2, head with pen) 15; please update these values if you put the servos on different channels on the pca controller
 - load calibration details of your servos
   - for the most accurate results, you should calibrate your servos by hand and update `servo-calibration.R`
 - determine the positions within reach of the pen